6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 If you want to learn more about the area, you should visit the San Roque Museum.

-This small, but interesting, museum is free to the public, so you should make time to pop in and check it out.
+This small but interesting museum is free to the public, so you should make time to pop in and check it out.

 Where to stay in Valladolid